holgerl/3d-visualization-workshop/tasks/task1.md

 }

 function render() {
-  // Make sure another call to this function is queued up for the browser to make (making it loop): requestAnimationFrame(render);
+  // Make sure another call to this function is queued up, making a render loop: requestAnimationFrame(render);

   // Here you'll put code that is run every "frame" in the loop